joneswack/dp-rfs/README.md

 `projection_type` has a strong impact on the approximation quality and computation speed. `projection_type='srht'` uses the subsampled randomized Hadamard transform that makes use of structured matrix products.
 These are faster (especially on the GPU).
 They also give lower variances than Rademacher and Gaussian sketches most of the time. `countsketch_scatter` uses CountSketches as the base projection to yield TensorSketch (<https://chbrown.github.io/kdd-2013-usb/kdd/p239.pdf>).

-Depending on the scaling of your data, high-degree sketches can give very large variances. `complex_weights` usually improve the approximation significantly in this case. `hierarchical` sketches (<https://arxiv.org/abs/1909.01410>) can be helpful too.
+Depending on the scaling of your data, high-degree sketches can give very large variances. `complex_weights` usually improve the approximation significantly in this case. `hierarchical` sketches (<https://arxiv.org/abs/1909.01410>) are not the focus of this work, but can be helpful too.
 Complex random features can be computed about as fast as real ones, in particular when using `projection_type='srht'`.
 However, the downstream task is usually more expensive when working with complex data.
 Complex-to-Real (CtR) (`complex_real=True`) sketches return real-valued random features instead and thus alleviate this problem.

 ### Spherical Random Features (SRF)